angelajc123/chordify-backend/context/design/concepts/PlayBack/implementation.md/steps/response.81a2dcfe.md

   /**
    * Action: Initializes playback settings for a given progression.
-   * @requires progression does not exist in PlaybackSettings.
+   * @requires progression does not exist in ProgressionPlaybackSettings.
-   * @effects Creates a new PlaybackSettings for progression with default values for instrument ('Grand Piano') and secondsPerChord (1).
+   * @effects Creates a new ProgressionPlaybackSettings for progression with default values for instrument ('Grand Piano') and secondsPerChord (1).
    */
   async initializeSettings(
-    progression: Progression
+    { progression }: { progression: Progression },
-  ): Promise<PlaybackSettings | {error: string}> {
+  ): Promise<{ progressionPlaybackSettings: ProgressionPlaybackSettings } | { error: string }> {
     const existingSettings = await this.settings.findOne({ _id: progression });
     if (existingSettings) {
       return {